opendevstack/ods-pipeline/deploy/central/README.md

-# deploy/central
+# Deployment of central "ODS namespace"

+This directory is maintained in https://github.com/opendevstack/ods-pipeline, and may be used by ODS pipeline admins to control the deployment of ODS pipeline resources in the centrals "ODS namespace" in OpenShift.
+For this purpose, this directory may be added to another Git repository via `git subtree` as explained in the [Admin Installation Guide](/docs/admin-installation.adoc).

+## Directory Contents

-This folder contains resources deployed centrally in the cluster.
-The resources are defined using Helm.
+The resources are defined using Helm:

-Central resources are:
 * `BuildConfig` and `ImageStream` resources (in folder `images-chart`)
 * `ClusterTask` resources (in folder `tasks-chart`)

 The resources under `images-chart` are only applicable for OpenShift clusters.